 These oatcakes are sometimes served with meat or cheese.

-Many of us are getting away from hydrogenated vegetable fats or away from using animal fats such as butter.
-You could try using coconut oil in your oatcakes.
+If you opt to forego using animal fats such as butter, you could try using coconut oil in your oatcakes

 I've made oatcakes using olive oil and find this is actually easier.
 Mixing time was reduced.